vmware-archive/clarity/apps/website/foundation/icons/README.md

 ## Usage

-Follow the instructions in the web components getting [started page](/get-started/developing/) to install the @cds/core package.
+Follow the instructions in the Core components getting [started page](/get-started/developing/) to install the @cds/core package.

 ### Import